mapsacosta/EAFJupyter/docs/00_getting_started.rst

    +-----------------------------------------+---------------------------------+-------------------------+---------------------------+-------------------------+
    | .. centered:: jupyter_server            | .. centered:: jupyterlab-it     | .. centered:: ssh.conf  | .. centered:: rpm         | .. centered:: --        |
    +-----------------------------------------+---------------------------------+-------------------------+---------------------------+-------------------------+

+For more detailed information regarding packages, check out the diagram in :ref:`EAF Structure and Packages<diagram>`.
+To look at only the base image, toggle the "Background" layer in the interactive diagram.